hekl0/Comparing-Languages-Longest-Increasing-Subsequence/README_dle8.txt

     - However, it's still a good practice for recursion thinking.
 - Run:
     - Compile with swipl -q -l a1.pl
+    - Enter: main.
-    - Enter length of the array n and a dot: n.
+    - Enter length n of the array n and a dot: n.
     - For each n subsequent lines, enter an element of an array in with a dot.